jcert/jcert.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Electrical and Computer Engineering, University of Maryland - College Park, 2025 (expected)
+* Ph.D in Electrical and Computer Engineering, University of Maryland - College Park, 2025
 * B.Eng. in Electrical Engineering, Universidade Estadual de Maringá, 2017

 Work experience
 ======
+* 2025-2026: Postdoctoral Scholar - University of California, Santa Barbara
+  * Worked on smoothing for multi-target tracking
+  * Supervisor: João P. Hespanha

-* 2021-now: Research Assistant - University of Maryland
+* 2021-2025: Research Assistant - University of Maryland
-  * I do research on population games and evolutionary dynamics, both on properties of these frameworks and applications involving strategic interactions of a large number of agents.
+  * Researched population games and evolutionary dynamics, both on properties of these frameworks and applications involving strategic interactions of a large number of agents.
   * Advisor: Nuno C. Martins, Co-advisor: Richard J. La